 around Eagle Lake, hop on the seven mile Green Trail.
 During the winter, portions

 of the Red, Green, and Yellow Trails are open for dog sledding, so harness your

 allowed in the cabins at the Fort Custer Recreation Area, so you will need to

-get a tent or RV site.
+get a tent or RV site if you'd like to have an overnight adventure.
 Campsites have electrical

 service, a nearby playground, access to the blue trail, and bathrooms from